ardenzhan/dojo-ruby/arden_zhan/rails/ninja_gold_game/README.md

 * Refer to the wireframe below.
 * Have a controller called **Rpg**.
-* Have 4 buttons / forms in your project that map to a method in your rpg controller: farm, cave, casino, house You should send each different user action to a different method in your RpgController Have your controller determine how much gold the user should have and use session effectively.
+* Have 4 buttons / forms in your project that map to a method in your rpg controller: farm, cave, casino, house
+* You should send each different user action to a different method in your RpgController.
+* Have your controller determine how much gold the user should have and use session effectively.

 ![rails gold wireframe](rails-gold.png)